SIZE:

 LET’S COOK:

-Mild iodized, marine flavor.
+Mild iodized, marine flavour.

 OUR CULINARY ADVICE:

 The waters of the St. Lawrence are known for their good quality.
-However, as algae absorb the elements present in the water in order to grow, it is preferable to make sure that the harvesting site is clean before eating them fresh.
+However, as algae absorb the elements present in the water to grow, it is preferable to ensure that the harvesting site is clean before eating this species fresh.

-An algae at the origin of pudding
+An alga at the origin of pudding

 The word “carrageenan” comes from the village of Carragheen in Ireland.
 It was here that Irish moss was boiled in milk to produce the first pudding.
-The interaction of carrageenan and the casein, a milk protein, promotes gelling.
+The interaction of carrageenan and casein, a milk protein, promotes gelling.